-"Look, Padfoot, maybe we should go somewhere less public," James said, in a low voice, "I mean…" he glanced at Lily, in her thin tights (with a ladder in them now, though she wasn't sure if that had happened when she fell over, or if it had already been there), short skirt and skimpy cardigan over a revealing top, her shoes on the ground beside her.
+"Look, Padfoot, maybe we should go somewhere less public," James said, in a low voice.
+"I mean…" He glanced at Lily, sitting dishevelled on the ground, her tights now with a ladder in them and her shoes clutched in the hand that wasn't holding her wand.

-"Look," James turned back to her, "I know you've got no reason to trust us, really.
-Except that we haven't tried anything yet, even though I doubt you could take us both on.
+"Look."
+James turned back to her.
+"I know you've got no reason to trust us, really.
+Except, I suppose, that we haven't tried anything yet, even though I doubt you could take us both on.
 But if we can help at all - I mean, I'm not totally sure what happened there, or where you came from, but d'you need us to take you somewhere, or see you home or something?
 Or if you need help or anything..."

-She looked up at him.
-He looked like her father, only with her brother's brown eyes, and she almost smiled.
-She had been hearing stories about these two all her life.
+Lily stared at him.
+He looked like her father, only with her brother's brown eyes.
+Trust them?
+She'd been hearing stories about these two all her life.
 She knew them almost as well as she knew her living grandparents, the Weasleys.

-James raised his eyebrows at Sirius, but was met with only a shrug from his friend, and then held out a hand to Lily.
+James raised his eyebrows at Sirius, but was met with only a shrug from his friend.
+Then he held out a hand to Lily.
 She lowered her wand, took his hand - her grandfather's hand, she thought with a shock - and allowed herself to be pulled up.

 "Do you mind flying?" he asked her.

-With the wind in her face, she was sobering up quickly - and realising that she was very cold - and the sheer unreality of this situation was hitting her anew.
+With the wind in her face, she was sobering up quickly, and the sheer unreality of this situation was hitting her anew.
 These boys were dead.
 At least, in 2027 they were dead.
 Now, they were very much alive.
 What year would it be?
 They were only around twenty.